coronel08/Ugit/README.md

 git commit -m 'message' - This is to add changes locally

 git push and git pull - Push and pull remote repo

+*** git pull is the same as running git fetch and git merge

 git status - Shows what changes have been made